 To manage this, we are going to use Xenioo built-in variable operations on a variable of our choice where we will be adding 1 each time the guess is wrong.
 Once the wrong counter reaches 3, the game is going to end.
-To keep our user in the loop, we are going to ask every time if he wants to play again and evetually start over.
+To keep our user in the loop, we are going to ask every time if he wants to play again.

 Publishing to Google Actions

-Now that our chatbot is ready for publishing we need to head back to our Google Actions console to retrieve our Google Action project id.
+Now that our chatbot is ready we need to head back to our Actions console to retrieve our project id.

 To do so, click on the project settings menu inside the “Actions on Google” console and select “Project Settings”.